ChamodMullegama/Outer_Clove_restaurant/README.md

-# SK Fashion – Modern Web Application for Online Shopping
+# Outer Clove Restaurant – Modern Web Application for Resturant

-**SK Fashion** is a dynamic e-commerce web application designed to provide a seamless online shopping experience.
-The platform enables users to browse collections, view detailed product information, and make secure purchases.
-With an easy-to-use interface and responsive design, SK Fashion enhances both customer engagement and business operations.
+Outer Clove Restaurant is a modern web application designed to showcase a dining establishment’s menu, services, and ambiance.
+The site combines clean design with responsive features to deliver an engaging and user-friendly digital experience for customers.

 ## Demo Images
 <div align="center">